Udu, Nigeria: Oniere Sub-clan

 These are Orho-Uwherun (Orhuwhorun) (Uwherun settlement), Igbogidi, and DSC Township, new town founded due to the construction of Delta Steel Company (DSC) at Aladja, Steel Township.

 Uheredjo Sub-clans

 These are Opete, Okpaka and Enerhen.

 Economy

 Udu's natural resources include rubber and rubber products, palm oil and palm products, cassava, fruits, vegetables and maize available in large quantities.
 Silica is available in a nearby town for the manufacture of glass and also is crude oil, natural gas and other minerals for the petrochemical industry.

-To the right of the Udu Bridge are the Delta Steel plant, Africa's first direct steel reduction variety of metallurgy, and Udu market.
+The Delta Steel Company (DSC), an integrated steel manufacturing industry, spans land provided by both Ovwian and Aladja communities.
+It was one of the largest steel plants in Africa when it was built in 1980.
+Between 1995 and 2004 it was the main employer and a steel town grew around it, though it is now uninhabited.
+In 2021 the steel plant was still operating but at a minimal level.

 A Shell gas processing facility is situated near Otor-Udu, together with other engineering companies.

 A railway line connects Itakpe-Ajaokuta to Warri through Aladja.